 With aspirations to return home one day to be found with old friends above the clouds.
 To be simply above heaven and earth, once again.

-The following is but a first entry of many that will follow of my own personal account as someone adhering to the Tao and thoughts mirroring my mentors from long ago.
+The following is but the first entry of many that will follow my own personal account as someone adhering to the Tao and thoughts mirroring my mentors from long ago.
 Scratching the surface of forever truths that follow me through eternity.
 Bringing myself and ancient scriptures into account.
 Making both what I write – and what I have written – the personification of my journey.
 Past, present, and future.
 Paying close attention to my Taoist past as it consolidates the present with my future.
 Guided by forever friends from every persuasion who also looked upward to the stars and their innate nature that would tie it all together.
 All hoping to contribute to what they see as the final say.

 For me, this continuing dialog begins again with ancient scripture as there is so much to distract us from the journey as we travel the mundane world. (the world in the here and now with others present) Scripture can be seen as a beacon, a universal light.
 Classics as seen in Confucianism, Sutras in Buddhism, and in Taoism what can be referred to as Jing.
 Adding an omnipresent or pervasive context, one can see reference to scripture in Christianity (for myself adding Tolstoy’s commentary and Emerson’s take on Nature is enlightening), and in the Moslem world, the Koran, the Indigenous native and shaman – all found to be in tandem with who we were in the beginning.
 All to be lit with the same universal flame.
 By my own reckoning with Eastern thought… specifically Taoism, my focus is on what is commonly referred to as Jing.
 Jing has historically been seen in China as calligraphy and transmitted as manuscripts.
 Over the centuries in China, Jing are commonly written as commentaries as well.

 Taoism always seems to come back to someone referred to as Master Lao, the author of the Tao Te Ching.
 There is a second book attributed to Lao Tzu entitled the Nei-yeh – Inward Training.
-It’s contribution to Taoism has been as great or greater for those who see the Taoist path as essential to living a good life.
+Its contribution to Taoism has been as great or greater for those who see the Taoist path as essential to living a good life.
 It can be found here on my website.
-The first two chapters of twenty-four are as follows:
+The first two chapters of twenty-six are as follows: